mlml/autovot/README.md

 You'll also see that classifier files have been generated in the `models` folder (2 for voiceless and 2 for voiced).

 ### Decoding
-Note that when predicting VOT, the default minimum length is 15ms.
+**Note for voiced data:** When predicting VOT, the default minimum length is 15ms.
 For English voiced stops this is too high, and must be adjusted in the optional parameter settings during this step.

 Still from within `experiments/`, run the following: